tsumarios/Multiple-Linear-Regression/README.md

 # MultipleLinearRegression
+Scientific  report  about  multiple  linear  regression  with  Java  code  (taken  from  "Computer  Science:  An  Interdisciplinary  Approach"  textbook  with  some  my  changes).
-Multiple Linear Regression Java.
-Please read documentation (italian) at /docs/
+### Please read documentation (italian) at /docs/